RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/vendors/Qualys.md

           1. known to be exploited in the wild
           2. weaponized exploits
           3. PoC exploits.
-    3. The Qualys scoring / priority combines CVSS Base Score rating with likelihood of exploitation for all score bands.
+    4. The Qualys scoring / priority combines CVSS Base Score rating with likelihood of exploitation for all score bands.
 Even Critical CVEs may be scored lower (~70) by Qualys
-    4. Other evidence of exploitation trumps EPSS in the case of low EPSS scores consistent with [using EPSS When There is No Other Evidence of Exploitation](https://amnesia.first.org/display/EPSS/All+Pages#AllPages-WhenThereisNoOtherEvidenceofExploitation).
+    5. Other evidence of exploitation trumps EPSS in the case of low EPSS scores consistent with [using EPSS When There is No Other Evidence of Exploitation](https://amnesia.first.org/display/EPSS/All+Pages#AllPages-WhenThereisNoOtherEvidenceofExploitation).
        1. Some known exploited CVEs listed in 2023 Qualys TruRisk Research Report (even in the top 5 of the top 163) have low EPSS scores
+    6. Qualys TruRisk Range and Factors is a useful Risk Based Prioritization reference that is bottom heavy i.e. a lot less CVEs in the high end of risk.
+    !!! quote
+        Qualys TruRisk rates less than 1% of vulnerabilities as critical, and less than 7% of vulnerabilities as high.
+This drastically reduces the number of vulnerabilities (up to 85% fewer compared to CVSS which ranks 51% of vulnerabilities high or critical) that organizations need to focus on to reduce risk rates less than 1% of vulnerabilities as critical, and less than 7% of vulnerabilities as high.

+        This drastically reduces the number of vulnerabilities (up to 85% fewer compared to CVSS which ranks 51% of vulnerabilities high or critical) that organizations need to focus on to reduce risk.

+    This is in stark contrast to the coarse granularity of [CVSS score or ratings](../cvss/CVSS.md).